LuluDansMaRue/kubernetes-docker-lab/docs/gcp/intro.md

 - The first type is ```zonal```.
 This mean that your nodes & the master will be created in the zone that you choose.
 E.g you're creating a cluster in asia-east1-c, your node & master will be located in asia-east1-c

 - The second type is ```regional```.
 This regional cluster allow you to choose a region e.g ```asia-east1```.
 This allow you to deploy N nodes & master in several zone which lead to an increase of uptime during updates of your Nodes & Cluster.
-However this solution is much more expensive
+However this solution is much more expensive.

 For the sake of our deployment we'll choose the zonal cluster

+For more information on regional cluster check this link [Regional cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/regional-clusters)

 ### Configure your cluster ⚙️